Jonathan-Scruggs/C-Technical-Documentation-Project/README.md

 # C-Technical-Documentation-Project
-A simple from scratch projec to demonstrate some of the CSS and HTML I've learned and use responsive webdesign. https://jonathan-scruggs.github.io/C-Technical-Documentation-Project/
+A simple from scratch project to demonstrate some of the CSS and HTML I've learned.
+Uses responsive webdesign. https://jonathan-scruggs.github.io/C-Technical-Documentation-Project/